 So this is how you basically fix your problem of laptop plugged in not charging.
 It can be as simple as the port or battery which needs fixing.
 It can also be a case of outdated drivers.
 We suggest you use Advanced Driver Updater.
 The tool will help you update your battery management device driver.
 Try the solutions for the Dell, Lenovo, Hp, Asus and other laptops with Windows 10.
 If none of the solutions work for you, the laptop might need to be taken to a service center for a complete check-up.

 We Love To Hear From You

 Please tell us your views on this post in the comments section below..
 Also, leave your views and queries in the comments section below.
 We would love to get back to you with a solution.
 We post regularly on the tips and tricks along with solutions to common issues related to technology.
 Subscribe to our newsletter to get regular updates on the tech world.
-Follow us on Facebook, Twitter, LinkedIn, and YouTube and share our articles.
+Follow us on social media – Facebook, Instagram and YouTube.